fschuhi/digital-garden-rob-burbea-publish/Index/Hell.md

 [[Hindrances]] | 2 | <span class="counts"><a data-href="A Hidden Treasure - The Relationship with the Hindrances" class="internal-link">A Hidden Treasure - The Relationship with the Hindrances</a> (1) · <a data-href="Samadhi in Metta Practice" class="internal-link">Samadhi in Metta Practice</a> (1)</span>
 [[Love]] | 2 | <span class="counts"><a data-href="From Insight to Love" class="internal-link">From Insight to Love</a> (1) · <a data-href="Using Insight to Deepen Love and Compassion" class="internal-link">Using Insight to Deepen Love and Compassion</a> (1)</span>

+### Quotes
+**<a data-href="The Birth of a Bodhisattva" class="internal-link">The Birth of a Bodhisattva</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> Sometimes we're _too_ cautious perhaps.
+And perhaps there _is_ a place for stretching ourselves, stretching our limits, just saying, "To hell with myself and my self-concern," and just a kind of abandon.
+Maybe that has its place.
+Or rather, it definitely has its place, but it needs to be approached with wisdom.
+And stretching the limits of one's stamina and one's endurance in serving and in giving - there is the place for that. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="The Birth of a Bodhisattva > We have to respect where we are in our humanity" data-href="The Birth of a Bodhisattva#We have to respect where we are in our humanity" class="internal-link">We have to respect where we are in our humanity</a>_</span>